ethereum/go-ethereum/docs/_interface/consensus-clients.md

 ## Validators

 Validators are responsible for securing the Ethereum blockchain.
-Validators are node oeprators that have staked at least 32 ETH into a deposit contract and run validator software.
+Validators are node operators that have staked at least 32 ETH into a deposit contract and run validator software.
 Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
 The easiest way to handle staking and validator key generation is to use the Ethereum Foundation [Staking Launchpad][launchpad-link].